tpwo/pyzet/docs/supported-editors.md

 of passing any `editor_args`.
 For GUI editors you almost always are expected to pass some args.
 Below is the list with some tested editors.

-**TIP:** if your editor is not listed, you can search how to set it up as Git's commit message editor.
-It's almost certain that if such editor works with Git with certain args, it will work with pyzet when the same args are used.
+> 💡 **TIP:** if your editor is not listed, you can search how to set it
+> up as Git's commit message editor.
+Very likely if an editor works with
+> Git with certain args, it should work with pyzet when the same args are
+> used.

 ## [VS Code](https://code.visualstudio.com/)